tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-8.md

 ### B. Typed Arrays

-Typed arrays are **fixed size arrays** that hold only a single primitive tyope, such as a `UInt8` or a `Float64`.
-We probably won't use them in this class, and you can read about them here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays
+Typed arrays are **fixed size arrays** that hold only a single primitive type, such as a `UInt8` or a `Float64`.
+You probably won't use them in this class, but you can read about them here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays

 Here is a quick example: